canonical/netbox/docs/plugins/development/views.md

 ### Additional Tabs

+!!! note
+    This feature was introduced in NetBox v3.4.

 Plugins can "attach" a custom view to a core NetBox model by registering it with `register_model_view()`.
 To include a tab for this view within the NetBox UI, declare a TabView instance named `tab`:

 ```python